Andrew-booler/cs255-llvm/cs255-llvm-pass/README.md

   ```

 To test whether you build success or not, please `cd` to the `test` directory and type `make check` in the command line.
+The 'Makefile' is for my own test case (qitest.c).
+To test on the other test cases substitue all the 'qitest' words in Makefile for 'test' or 'mytest'
 If you build your pass template correct, you'll see the following output:
 ```bash
 /LLVM_ROOT/build/bin/clang -O0 -c -emit-llvm test.c -o test.bc